kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 - Team workshop
 - Github Account
 - AWS Account
-- Region : Sydney (ap-southeast-2)
+- AWS Region : Sydney (ap-southeast-2)
 - AWS EC2 Key Pair.
 [Follow this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) and take note of your Key Pair. *There is no need for us to ssh into a machine here so we can skip the `chmod` step in the guide.*

 ## Step by step guide - basic CodeStar setup